ShayHill/vim9-focalpoint/README.md

 ## What do you get?

 You will not see a change after installing this plugin.
-Everything you get is "under the hood" and will require some light assembly.
+Everything you get is "under the hood" and will require some light assembly. (see file `example_config.vim`)

 ### New highlight groups